Derick1530/personal-website/content/what-is-a-problem.md

 type: Thought
 ---

-I have been dissatisfied with every definition of the word "problem" I have come across, so I wrote my own.

----

-## My definition
+Here's my definition of the word "problem".

 > A problem is a situation where an obstacle applies friction to the momentum of the transition from an entity's current state to a desired one.